fkie-cad/bountyhunter/docs/advanced/initial_access_agendas.md

 To add a new agenda, implement the respective abilities, e.g., for exploiting a known vulnerability, and create a new entry in the `agendas` list.
 Then, add the ability IDs, a name, and the requirements.
 Bounty Hunter will autonomously decide if an agenda is valid and will consider executing it during the Initial Access phase.

+Optionally, agendas can also be assigned a reward, a detectability, and a success rate.
+These values are used to calculate the anticipated reward for all valid agendas in a similar manner as for the future reward calculation of abilities.